Syntria/shell-pilot/README.md

 **Use this tool with precaution.** It is best suited for small, trusted projects.
 Do not run it in an environment with sensitive data.
 The user is responsible for all actions performed by the agent.

+**Shell Pilot operates directly within your current terminal directory.** For your safety and to prevent unintended actions, **always ensure you are in the intended project directory** before invoking `shell-pilot`.

 ## Features

 - **Natural Language Interface:** Interact with your file system using plain English.